-- CareerBuzz: - o With the Assistant Director of Career Services define topics, deadlines, and CA writers - o Delegate topics to the CAs; ensure each CA understands the process and timelines - o Review drafts of articles prepared by CAs; give feedback before sending to the Asst.
-Dir. of Career Services - o Write articles and identify articles (to link) for CareerBuzz as well as Facebook and Twitter - CareerBuzz paper edition (once or twice a year): Ensure timely and personal delivery. - Facebook/Twitter: - Work with the Assistant Director of Career Services and the CSB CAs to work on protocols, CA responsibilities, special events (e.g., "Sunday Funday," prize drawings) - Ensure CAs understand their role and procedures.
-Assign CAs to specific dates/times to tweet or post including at selected events - o Continually monitor CA involvement with Facebook and Twitter and the use of these mediums by students - o Maintain the career Facebook page; in a timely fashion, post Career Services events to the page - Market the Career Facebook page and Twitter to students; attract students to become fans/friends - o Provide assessment information to the CRC Assessment Coordinators - Social Media Presentations: - With the CSB CAs working on the social media presentation, organize a Career & Social Media presentation with a focus on the value, utilization, cautions/ethics of Linkedin, Facebook, Twitter, and other social media sites (e.g., about.me) - Select clubs/organizations, groups (RAs, residents in various areas, student employees of a particular area), and faculty to market these presentations.
-Work with interested folks on customizing the presentation to their needs (e.g., length of presentation, topics hit within the time frame) - Finalize the date, time, location, audience size, technology, ... for the presentation - Create a short survey to garner feedback.
-Tweak the survey as needed. - Identify the CA facilitators; present the workshop.
-Take the scanner to ensure accuracy in collecting data and copies of the survey. - Share the assessment data with the CRC Assessment Coordinator and Director of Career Services. - Videos: - With the Assistant Director, define and outline video topics for the website, Facebook, Twitter, LinkedIn, presentations - Develop scripts, identify participants (students, alums, staff, faculty, ...); tape and edit videos - Website: - Become an expert on the career website; know what is available and the gaps - Work with the Assistant Director of Career Services on changes to the website - Maintain very strong communication with Jackie Miller (CSB); keep her in the loop as you have ideas for changes - Check the CRC Calendar to ensure the accuracy of the web calendar - Coordinate with CSB the checking of the links to ensure they're working; ensure that no link on the website is fee-based for students.
-Check the career website and ensure CRC materials are accurately listed - Locate and evaluate general career websites for possible inclusion on our career website; share your ideas with the CA Coordinators and Assistant Director of Career Services - o Add websites or other career material as directed by the Assistant Director and Director of Career Services - Ensure that the CANE program is functioning on the CRC computers - o Know E-link, GoinGlobal, Forms Manager, Linkedin, etc ... and share information with the other CAs - o As Needed: Trouble-shoot problems with the computers; work with IT to ensure fully functioning computers - Regular basis: Go through the CRC files, email box, etc .. and clean (check with other CAs before deciding to delete something).
+- o Become an expert on the career website; know what is available and the gaps - o Work with the Assistant Director of Career Services on changes to the website - Maintain very strong communication with Jackie Miller (CSB); keep her in the loop as you have ideas for changes - Check the CRC Calendar to ensure the accuracy of the web calendar - Coordinate with CSB the checking of the links to ensure they're working; ensure that no link on the website is fee-based for students.
+Check the career website and ensure CRC materials are accurately listed - Locate and evaluate general career websites for possible inclusion on our career website; share your ideas with the CA Coordinators and Assistant Director of Career Services - Add websites or other career material as directed by the Assistant Director and Director of Career Services - Ensure that the CANE program is functioning on the CRC computers - Know E-link, GoinGlobal, Forms Manager, Career Spots, Spotlight on Careers, etc ... and share information with the other CAs - As Needed: Trouble-shoot problems with the computers; work with IT to ensure fully functioning computers - o Regular basis: Go through the CRC files, email box, etc... and clean (check with other CAs before deciding to delete something).
 Remind the other CAs to clean out their files.